 Sleeping bag liners are a must-have for any backpacking trip.

-A good liner will keep your sleeping bag clean, prolonging it’s life.
-Depending on the material used, it can also increase the temperature rating of your bag by an extra 5-15F, keeping you warm on those chilly nights.
+A good travel and camping sheet will keep your sleeping bag clean, prolonging it’s life.
+Depending on the material used, it can also increase the temperature rating of your bag by an extra 5-15F, adding warmth on those chilly nights.

 Sea to Summit Thermolite Reactor Fleece - for added warmth and comfort